nyctfall/npm-backup/README.md

 ### User Input Validation: <a id="lazy-input-validation"></a>

-User input sanittization and sanitization should be used to prevent typos in command-line arguments and ensure the correct pkg is being installed in the intended way.
-All of the pkgs to be installed should be check against the registry to make sure the user is installing the intended pkg.
+User input sanitization should be used to prevent typos in command-line arguments and ensure the correct pkg is being installed in the intended way.
+All of the pkgs should be checked against the registry to make sure the user is installing the intended pkg.
-While local file system pkg installs should ensure user permissions and intent to install said local pkg, if the pkg is outside of the Node.js and pkg manager's instalation llocation or the user's home directory.
+While local file system pkg installs should ensure user permissions and intent to install said local pkg, if the pkg is outside of the Node.js and pkg manager's instalation location or the user's home directory.
 And if the pkg is from a repo URL, then the repo owner/maintainer is confirmed to be trusted by the user, or the `whois` of the website is confirmed to be trused by the user.
 Along with showing the user the pkg contents to confirm it is the correct pkg.
 Improper characters are also filtered out of the arguments according to the respective installation type, to prevent 'code injection' vulnerablities.